Summer of 1972 – School’s Out.

 The man broke the deadlock by very reasonably asking what it was I wanted and looked confused when I blurted out, “where’s my Mum”?

-He replied that he didn’t know where my Mum was, which was a bit disconcerting, and it was at this point that the penny must have dropped for the bemused chap, when he saw my holdall, sleeping bag and crushed look and said “Ah, we just moved in here a few days ago, you must be the son of the people we bought the house from”.
+It was at this point that the penny must have dropped when he saw my holdall, sleeping bag and crushed look and said “Ah, we just moved in here a few days ago son, you must be part of the family we bought the house from”.

 Yep, my family had moved and had forgotten to tell me.